copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 #### Publishing workflow outline (MVP)

 * Intake: who requests publication, where requests are tracked, and who owns the upload.
-* Upload: uploader posts video to the correct channel, sets visibility (initially unlisted if review is required), and triggers transcoding.
+* Upload: uploader posts video to the correct channel, sets visibility to unlisted, and triggers transcoding.
 * Metadata minimums (required): title, date/event, speaker/participants (if applicable), description, tags, language, license, and (if used) captions/subtitles.
 * Review (if applicable): moderator/admin checks for policy compliance + basic quality (audio intelligibility, correct channel, obvious problems).
-* Publish: set visibility to public, confirm page looks correct, and add to any featured collections/playlists.
+* Publish: after approval, set visibility to public, confirm page looks correct, and add to any featured collections/playlists.
 * **Post-publish:** log the link in monthly reporting and note any follow-ups (captioning, edits, takedown requests).

 #### Pilot tasks

 * Upload 5–10 test videos
 * Validate: playback, metadata conventions, captions flow (if used), federation behavior
-* Produce the public "How we publish" workflow doc from the outline above
+* Produce the public “How we publish” workflow doc from the outline above

 ### Phase 5 — MVP launch